retooth2/xenharmlib/doc/quickstart.rst

 Pitch Intervals
 ------------------------

-Two pitches can form an interval.
-Pitch intervals can be either created with the :meth:`~xenharmlib.core.origin_context.OriginContext.interval` method of a tuning or with the interval method of a pitch:
+An interval denotes the *difference* between two pitches.
+Interval objects can be created in multiple ways in xenharmlib:

+Calling the :meth:`~xenharmlib.core.origin_context.OriginContext.interval`
+method of the tuning with two pitches as arguments:

 .. testcode::